MD-CWI/afivo-streamer/documentation/output_and_visualization.md

 4. `<simulation_name>_species.txt`: Contains the list of all the species used in the simulation
 4. `<simulation_name>_stoich_matrix.txt`: This file contains the [stoichiometric matrix](https://en.wikipedia.org/wiki/Stoichiometry#Stoichiometry_matrix) of the reaction set used in the simulation.

-Note that there are several Python tools that can be used to visualize or analyze the above`.txt` files, see [Python tools for input, output and analysis](documentation/tools.md).
-In particular, the chemistry output files can be visualized using the `chemistry_visualize_rates.py` script in the `/tools` directory.
+Note that there are several Python tools that can be used to visualize or analyze the above `.txt` files, see [Python tools for input, output and analysis](documentation/tools.md).
+In particular, the chemistry output files can be visualized using the `chemistry_visualize_rates.py` script.

 # Viewing results with Visit {#visualization-with-visit}